How We Curate Libraries for Morocco

 relevance and real-life interest to the local readers

-The highest value we provide is curation, and this happens because of a close working relationship with teachers, refined through constant feedback.
+I believe that the highest value we provide in MLP is curation, and this happens because of a close working relationship with teachers, refined through constant feedback.

 The MLP libraries vary from large for a school, to smaller for classes and after-school clubs.
 As MLP has evolved, we've come to focus on the latter, as that is what's most needed.
 The teachers we collaborate with have clubs for the most motivated English learners at their school, and they are our audience — in fact, these clubs began with the Purple Library (the first MLP site).
 Most of these students started English in the 8th grade, so they've had a year or two by the time they join this initiative.
 Still, the reading levels vary greatly.